 Sea Scouts has its own distinct language, customs, and advancement track.
 It combines traditions of the past with technology of the future, and whether one looks to the sea as a career or lifelong hobby, it is worth exploring.
 Sea Scout units, called “ships,” use a variety of paddle craft, power boats, and sailing vessels, and promote service to others and advancement that rewards individual pursuits of excellence.
 Each level marks progressive growth as a seaman and leader, culminating in the prestigious Quartermaster rank.

-Sea Scouts who earned First Class rank as registered Boy Scouts or Varsity Scouts are qualified until their 18th birthday to continue with Boy Scout advancement.
-If desired, they may maintain multiple (dual) registration in a troop or team, and also in a ship, and work on ranks in either unit.
+Sea Scouts who earned First Class rank when registered in Scouts BSA are qualified until their 18th birthday to continue with Scouts BSA advancement.
+If desired, they may maintain multiple (dual) registration in a troop or ship, and work on ranks in either unit.

-Wherever the member is registered, the Scoutmaster or Coach and ship’s Skipper decide, with the young man, who will oversee his advancement.
-If the Skipper does so but is unfamiliar with Boy Scouting, the district advancement committee should identify an experienced Scouter to assist.
-It is important for Sea Scout leaders to understand that Boy Scout advancement procedures must be followed.
+Wherever the youth member is registered, the Scoutmaster and ship’s Skipper decide, with the member, who will oversee the Scouts BSA advancement.
+If the Skipper does so but is unfamiliar with Scouts BSA, the district advancement committee should identify an experienced Scouter to assist.
+It is important for Sea Scout leaders to understand that Scouts BSA advancement procedures must be followed.

 The awards and four ranks in Sea Scouts are described below.
 All requirements must be completed before the 21st birthday, and the ranks are available to registered Sea Scouts only.